PrestaShop/prestashop.github.io/news/_posts/releases/2022-07-25-prestashop-1-7-8-7-maintenance-release.md

 Note: this legacy feature will be removed from future PrestaShop versions and is maintained for backward compatibility reasons.
 It is recommended not to enable it due to reduced performance.

-We would like to take the opportunity to stress out once more the importance of keeping your system updated to keep your shop safe from attacks.
+We would like to take the opportunity to stress once more the importance of keeping your system updated to keep your shop safe from attacks.
 This means regularly updating both your PrestaShop software and its modules, as well as your server environment.

 ## Acknowledgements